rchillard/rchillard.com/src/pages/2018/12/22-love-to-hate-javascript.md

 If you don't find the above sexy, I can't help you.
 That's awesome!
 Simplified syntax, easier to read, easier to write, it's all wins for JavaScript ES2015, as far as I'm concerned.
 Sweet victory!

 ## Hold on Turbo
-But wait... there's a catch with a really special edge case (I thought about refraining from even posting this, but I experienced enough anguish that I think it's worth it, even if I only save one another person (future me) from experiencing it again).
+But wait... there's a catch with a really special edge case (I thought about refraining from even posting this, but I experienced enough anguish that I think it's worth it, even if I only save one other person (future me) from experiencing it again.
 Now, let's say you want to do something interesting like cast your array values into an array of objects:
 ```javascript
 let movies = [
   "Jaws",